Back to Blogs

 Upgrading from Microsoft Dynamics AX to Dynamics 365 – Insights and Answers to FAQs

-Are you planning to migrate from an on-premise Microsoft solution version of Dynamics, such as Dynamics AX or Dynamics CRM, to Dynamics 365, a more flexible, unified, and cloud-based solution?
+Are you planning to migrate from an on-premise Microsoft solution, Dynamics AX or Dynamics CRM, to Dynamics 365, a unified, cloud-native ERP and CRM platform built on Microsoft Azure?

 If you are currently considering migrating, we have answered some of the most commonly asked questions to help you better understand the process.